Mysterious 'chemical haze' envelops UK coast, affecting at least 150 people

 It was first reported in Birling Gap, between Eastbourne and Seaford.

+A police statement Monday confirmed it was "very unlikely" the dangerous gas had come from northern France.

-Late on Sunday night, Sussex police said on their social media the haze "seems to be clearing" but there have been no reports yet whether or not the haze has completely dissipated.
+Late on Sunday night, Sussex police said on their social media the haze "seems to be clearing" and by Monday morning they confirmed it had dissipated.

 Multiple UK publications were reporting the cloud was chlorine gas -- a toxic chemical weapon that was used to devastating effect during the first World War -- but authorities said this was "extremely unlikely."